Pryancito/zeusircd/gc/README.md

 ## Installation and Portability

-The collector operates silently in the default configuration.
+As distributed, the collector operates silently
 In the event of problems, this can usually be changed by defining the `GC_PRINT_STATS` or `GC_PRINT_VERBOSE_STATS` environment variables.
 This will result in a few lines of descriptive output for each collection.